A step-by-step tutorial on propagating succulents from leaves! See how to grow more succulents from the ones you already own!

 1. How to take a cutting

-The species of succulent will determine what kind of cutting you can do.
-For example, the echeverias can be propagated with either via a leaf or a cutting.
-I’ve been using leafs for these so I’ll tell you how I’ve done that.
+The genus and species of succulent will determine what kind of cutting you can do.
+For example, most tender Sedums and some Echeverias can be propagated with either via a leaf or a cutting.
+I’ve been using leaves for these so I’ll tell you how I’ve done that.
 Aeoniums only work with cuttings, so far as I know you can’t propagate with just a leaf.

 For the cuttings you’ll want sharp scissors or pruning shears.
 Depending on the type of succulent you can actually pull of a stem too.
 Basically though you just cut off a section of the plant that is healthy.
 For the green Aeonium I have, someone told me anywhere a new floret is growing is a great place to take a cutting.